 Eelke Kleijn is a rare talent.
-With work stretching across movie trailer scores, deep live shows and incredibly well-formed production, he crosses a boundary from electronic producer and in to a true modern day composer.
-With peers and tastemakers standing up for this unmistakable imagination, the Rotterdam-based music maker’s potential has no bounds.
+With work stretching across movie trailer scores, deep live shows and incredibly well formed production, he crosses a boundary from electronic producer and in to a true modern day composer.
+With peers and tastemakers standing up for this unmistakable imagination, the Rotterdam based music maker’s potential has no bounds.
 With 2 artist albums delivered, an array of originals and first class remixes what he has achieved thus far would be any DJ’s reverie.
 Ultra to EMI, Global Underground to Eskimo Recordings and Spinnin’ to Suara have seen the young Dutchman’s vision in productions become world heard.

 At the age of 25, Robbert van de Corput, better known as Hardwell, capped off a 10 year journey when he was crowned World’s #1 DJ in the 2013 Top 100 DJs Poll cementing his position as the electronic scenes newest superstar DJ and becoming the youngest ever winner of the coveted Top 100 DJs award.
 In 2014 the Dutch megastar was crowned World’s #1 DJ for a second consecutive year.
 Having conquered almost every global territory from Asia to Africa, South America, Australia and Europe, the remarkable story behind this archetypal international DJ is one of devotion and relentless hard work.
-Currently, Hardwell ranks number three on DJ Mag Top 100.
+Currently, Hardwell ranks number two on DJ Mag Top 100.

 Born in Philippines, raised in Holland, Luke van Scheppingen, known as Laidback Luke with no exaggeration is the reference point of the dance scene for the thousands of clubbers these days.
 His unlimited energy brightly results in both stunning live sets and ongoing anticipated studio hits.
 The Dutch heavy weight house master is loved all over the globe: they worship him in Amnesia on Ibiza, they sell out his Super You&Me event wherever it goes to, and they put him on the 20th place on By-All-Means-Wanted TOP 100 DJs list.
 With the crazy energy that Luke conveys and the martial arts that he practices, rest assured his future will be out of this world!